esp-rs/esp-idf-template/README-pio.md

 # Rust on ESP-IDF "Hello, World" with PlatformIO

-A "Hello, world!" template generation of a mixed Rust/C project for PlatformIO.
+A "Hello, world!" template of a mixed Rust/C project for PlatformIO.

 ## Generate the project